-Alison Noice, MA, CADC-III
+Alison Noice, MA, MS, CADC-III

 Eve Klein, MD

-Eve joined CODA as an Oregon Health and Science University Addiction Medicine Fellow in 2015, becoming Medical Director in 2016.
-Eve previously worked at OHSU as a neurologist and for Legacy Health Pain Management Centers in the Portland area.
+Eve joined CODA as an Oregon Health & Science University Addiction Medicine Fellow in 2015, becoming Medical Director in 2016.
+Eve previously worked at OHSU as a neurologist and for Legacy Pain Management Centers in the Portland area.
 She received her undergraduate degree from Columbia University in the City of New York and her medical degree from University of Massachusetts Medical School.

 Director of Research